Transverse Momentum Balance and Angular Distribution of $b\bar{b}$ Dijets in Pb+Pb collisions: Theoretical framework

-The in-medium evolution of the reconstructed jet with heavy quark tagging requires a simultaneous description of both heavy quark and light quark evolution and their energy loss processes.
-At the moment, the exact mechanism of the in-medium interaction between the heavy quarks and the QCD medium is still an open question which has been extensively investigated in both perturbative and non perturbative approaches~\cite{Rapp:2018qla}.
-Langevin and Boltzmann transport models cooperated with the evolution profile of the bulk medium are been employed for the heavy quark~\cite{Scardina:2017ipo,Djordjevic:2013xoa, Cao:2013ita, Cao:2017hhk, Nahrgang:2013saa,Beraudo:2015wsd,Kang:2016ofv,He:2011zx,Lang:2012cx,Sharma:2009hn}.
-In our simulation, Langevin transport equations are employed to describe the propagating of the heavy quark in the hot and dense medium~\cite{Zhou:2016vwq},
+At the moment, the exact mechanism of the in-medium interaction between the heavy quarks and the QCD medium is still an open question which has been extensively investigated in both perturbative and non perturbative approaches~\cite{Moore:2004tg,Rapp:2018qla}.
+Transport models such as Langevin and Boltzmann approaches incorporated with the evolution profile of the bulk medium are been employed for the description of the heavy quark in-medium evolution ~\cite{Scardina:2017ipo,Djordjevic:2013xoa,Moore:2004tg, Cao:2013ita, Cao:2017hhk, Nahrgang:2013saa,Beraudo:2015wsd,Kang:2016ofv,He:2011zx,Lang:2012cx,Sharma:2009hn}.
+In a framework that heavy and light quark in-medium evolution and energy loss can be taken into account simultaneously, we employe a modified Langevin transport equation with an additional radiation term to include the radiative energy loss to describe the transport and the energy loss (elastic and inelastic) of heavy quark in the hot and dense medium~\cite{Cao:2013ita,Zhou:2016vwq,Wang:2019xey}: